The Prophet’s Methodologies in Da`wah

 1. Actions speak louder than words

 Before a Muslim calls other people to Islam with his tongue, he must first display his religious call through his own good actions and beautiful manners.
 Before calling the people to implementing the laws of Islam, a Muslim must first implement the laws himself.
-People are influenced by actions and behaviours more than they are influenced by mere words and statements.
+People are influenced actions and behaviours more than they are influenced mere words and statements.

 Allah (the Most High) censured the tribe of Israel for commanding others with goodness and yet ignoring their own actions,